Tuesday, December 12, 2017

 Location: Maggiano’s-Chevy Chase 5333 Wisconsin Ave, NW, Washington DC

-The Lincoln Group of DC is pleased to present a special members book night featuring three of the Lincoln Group’s newest authors.
+The Lincoln Group of DC is pleased to present a special members book luncheon featuring three of the Lincoln Group’s newest authors.

 David J. Kent – Lincoln: The Man Who Saved America: A unique view of Abraham Lincoln’s life in a format that blends the best of vivid writing with a graphical novel feel, complete with many spectacular photos, cartoons, and drawings.
 David J. Kent is a lifelong independent Abraham Lincoln researcher and a career scientist.
 He is currently the Vice-President of Programs for the Lincoln Group of the District of Columbia and an active participate in the Lincoln Group’s monthly book discussion group, contributes articles to the Lincolnian newsletter, writes a quarterly Lincoln book review column, and manages the group’s social communications network.